Avoid Time Pressures

 Hiring an associate has other downsides that can be avoided by retaining an independent contractor to assist you with your research and writing needs.
 An employee adds to your administrative burdens, especially if you are a sole practitioner.
 Your malpractice rates will rise, and you will be subject to all the financial and legal responsibilities that accompany “employer” status.
 Retaining an independent contractor is much less complicated, both initially and on an ongoing basis.

-In fact, outsourcing legal research and writing projects can help your firm’s bottom line.
+In fact, outsourcing legal research and writing projects to a freelance lawyer can help your firm’s bottom line.
 With one exception, all of the bar associations that have addressed the issue—including, most notably, the ABA—have determined that an attorney may make a profit in connection with work performed by a contract lawyer, as long as the total charges to the client are reasonable.
 (The exception is the State Bar of Texas, whose opinion is poorly reasoned on a number of grounds.)
-Regardless of whether or not you choose to charge your client more than you pay for legal research and writing services, outsourcing is still cost-effective for your client, since even a rate that includes a reasonable profit to you will generally be less than your own hourly rate.
+Regardless of whether or not you choose to charge your client more than you pay for legal research and writing services, outsourcing to freelance lawyers is still cost-effective for your client, since even a rate that includes a reasonable profit to you will generally be less than your own hourly rate.

 A lawyer who concentrates in legal research and writing can often accomplish those jobs more efficiently than a busy practitioner who may not be as familiar with the available resources or as experienced in searching large databases for sometimes elusive answers.
 You may already outsource other tasks to independent professionals, such as private investigators, in order to benefit from their expertise.
 Outsourcing frees you to use your valuable time in a way that is most efficient for you and your clients.